NBChub/bgcflow_tutorial/_episodes/06-bigslice_query-part2.md

 ---
-title: "Part II: Exploring BiG-SLICE query result"
+title: Exploring BiG-SLICE query result
 teaching: 0
 exercises: 20
 questions:
-    - " How do I explore BiG-SLICE query result"
+    - " How do I annotate BiG-SLICE query result"
 objectives:
-    - Visualize query hits to BiG-FAM GCF models with Cytoscape
+    - "Enrich BiG-FAM hits with other BGCflow results"
 keypoints:
-    - "BGCflow returns an edge table of your BGC query to the top 10 hits of GCF models in the BiG-FAM database"
+    - "Different BGCflow outputs can be combined to enrich BiG-SLICE query network"
 ---

-## Exploring BiG-SLICE Query result
-In this network, we will explore BiG-SLICE query hits of _S. venezuelae_ genomes with the [BiG-FAM database (version 1.0.0, run 6)](https://bigfam.bioinformatics.nl/home).
+In this episode, we will explore BiG-SLICE query hits of _S. venezuelae_ genomes with the [BiG-FAM database (version 1.0.0, run 6)](https://bigfam.bioinformatics.nl/home).
+You can download [the `.ipynb` file of this episode](https://github.com/NBChub/bgcflow_tutorial/blob/gh-pages/_episodes/06-bigslice_query-part2.ipynb) and run it from your own directory.

 ### Table of Contents
 1. [BGCflow Paths Configuration](#1)